Carolyn Gunther

 43210

-Gunther is a classically trained nutrition scientist with a background that spans the scholarly breadth of the nutrition discipline – basic, clinical and applied.
+Dr. Gunther is a classically trained nutrition scientist with a background that spans the scholarly breadth of the nutrition discipline – basic, clinical and applied.
 The common thread across the three domains is the focus on nutritionally vulnerable populations, particularly racial minority caregivers and children residing in low-income urban neighborhoods.
 The specific focus of her research is discovery of new knowledge surrounding one of today’s most pressing public health nutrition issues – overweight and obesity among underserved children and youth.
 Through intervention and observational research that is both independent and collaborative in nature, her team is investigating the behavioral and environmental factors that influence a child’s risk for obesity.
 Findings generated from her work have direct implications in federal and state policy and programmatic reform.
-Gunther has authored or co-authored more than 30 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.
+Dr. Gunther has authored or co-authored more than 30 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.
 She has received a number of prestigious awards honoring her professional accomplishments including the 2019 Faculty Fellowship by the Academy of Nutrition and Dietetics Foundation.
 She also serves on the editorial board of peer-reviewed journals, including Childhood Obesity and Nutrition Reviews.

 News